stephen0210/springbooteurekadocker/README.md

 <br>
 This  command should be run from the root folder of project

-This project is sprint boot eureka example with gradle.
+This project is spring boot eureka example with gradle.
 There are 3 submodules.
 <ul>
 <li>Eureka Server </li>